fundraiser

-The growing demand for programs here in the United States that focus on young adults with Autism Spectrum Disorder (ASD) and other developmental differences has reached a critical level.
-In response to this critical need, Meristem opened the Sacramento campus in 2014 on a 13-acre site in Fair Oaks.
+In response to the growing demand for programs here in the United States that focus on young adults with Autism Spectrum Disorder (ASD) and other developmental differences, Meristem opened the Sacramento campus in 2014 on a 13-acre site in Fair Oaks.
 Our model originates from the Ruskin Mill Trust that has decades of experience developing and scaling curriculum and programs for young adults with ASD throughout England, helping thousands of students develop independent living skills, establish friendships and participate in meaningful work experience in inclusive communities.
 This proven method allows students to gain a positive view of themselves, which translates to the ability to contribute more fully to society and transition to work or higher education.

 The program begins with the fundamentals, such as cultivating a sense of responsibility around time and learning to select appropriate attire.
 Our students learn resiliency, consistency and other attributes needed to self-manage.
 They develop social skills through active listening, following directions and working with others.
 In focused workshops, students learn the finer points of resume writing, researching work opportunities and practicing interviewing technique.
 Finally, our students undergo specific skill training, either in the classroom or in one of the social enterprises.
 Students are also supported in working part-time off-campus with businesses and nonprofits.